Galen (, in full Claudius Galenus DT1a c.)

 Rich also has extensive non-US business and political experience.
 At the time of the dissolution of the Communist governments in Eastern Europe, he was one of a select number of Americans sent over to help build a democratic political infrastructure.
 He spent a significant amount of time in Hungary, Bulgaria, Romania, and what was then Czechoslovakia.

 In 1992, Mr. Galen went to work for Electronic Data Systems as the director of a new organization known as the Emerging Markets Group where he designed and implemented a plan to help EDS expand its service offerings into new geographic areas.

 Under Mr. Galen's guidance, EDS established operations in Bahrain, Saudi Arabia, the UAE, Turkey, Israel, and Egypt.
 He managed a staff which was located on three continents, in four time zones, covering three work weeks, and which spoke four languages.

-Since, March 1998, when he assumed the position of Executive Director of GOPAC, Mr. Galen has written a three-day-a-week political column - Mullings - which reaches some 400,000 people per month and is considered required reading by senior reporters and political operatives on both sides of the aisle.
+Since March, 1998, Mr. Galen has written an on-line political column - Mullings.com - which reaches some 400,000 people per month and is considered required reading by senior reporters and political operatives around the country.

 Rich and his wife, Susan, live in Virginia.
-They have one son, Reed.
+They have one grown son, Reed.

 Home | Current Issue | Secret Decoder Ring | Past Issues | Email Rich